 Add your event to SWIFFT - simply Contact Us with details.

-Guest speaker: Dr Paul Sunnucks (Monash University): "Climate adaptation and population divergence in the eastern yellow robin" If you can make it to ARI (123 Brown St Heidelberg), please come along to hear about this terrific work.
+Guest speaker: Liam Smith (BehaviourWorks Australia, Monash University).
+Liam Smith is Director and co-founder of BehaviourWorks Australia (BWA) at Monash University.
+Since 2011, BWA has worked on hundreds of behaviour change programs - conducting research to help government departments, private sector and not-for-profit organisations make evidence-based decisions about behaviour change strategies most likely to succeed in tackling social, environmental and organisational problems.
+If you can make it to ARI (123 Brown St Heidelberg), please come along to hear about this terrific work.
 We all have much to learn from each other, and the Seminar series is an important part of the intellectual life of our Institute.
-All welcome.
-This seminar will also be available remotely via live online webinar - please use this link to register: https://register.gotowebinar.com/register/1989920719905636098
+If you can't make it to ARI, this seminar will also be available via live online webinar access - please use the link to register.

 Location: ARI (123 Brown St Heidelberg) also Webinar

 Contact: Fern Hames | Science Manager Communication and Collaboration | Phone: 0428 106 143